 - Whom I want to spend my time with

-You have the following options after discovering your life purpose.
+Here are the options after you’ve discovered your life’s purpose.

-- Start living your purpose with no intention of creating income.
+- Start living it with no intention of creating income.

-Choosing option 2 and 3 will give you fulfillment in your life.
+Choosing option two or three will give you more fulfillment and happiness.

-For option 3, instead of diving in head first and going all in, I would recommend building your business on your free time while keeping your job to mitigate risk.
+For option three, instead of diving in head first and going all in, I would recommend building your venture on your free time while keeping your job to mitigate risk.
 After some time, if there is a high enough demand for you to pursue your business full-time, then fully commit to it.

-Starting a business involves some planning, but don’t sit around and wait for the perfect plan.
+Starting a company involves some planning, but don’t sit around and wait for the perfect recipe.

-The best plan is to take action and start!
+The best strategy is to take action and start.

-To have a sustainable business, it requires building trust and credibility to form healthy relationships with your target customers.
+To have a thriving business, you must build trust and credibility to form healthy relationships with your target customers.

-Creating a business that you love is not easy, but it’s definitely worth it!
+Creating a company you love and care about is not easy, but it’s definitely worth it.